escapehither/elasticsearch-bundle/README.md

 Step 3: Create your Resource class
 -------------------------
-This bundle use [The Symfony Serializer Component.](https://symfony.com/doc/current/components/serializer.html) Suppose you have a a resource class.
-Add Annotation groups.
+This bundle use [The Symfony Serializer Component.](https://symfony.com/doc/current/components/serializer.html) Suppose you have a a resource class, add Annotation groups.
 Only attributes in the groups index will be normalize.